 •To promote continuing education and professional development of its members,

 •To further the exchange of ideas and practical information relating to judicial support, and

 •To foster among its members a feeling of camaraderie and mutual confidence.

 Individual membership is available to all judicial assistants holding current appointments by Justices of the United States Supreme Court, Article III Judges or United States Magistrate Judges.
-Sustaining membership is available after retirement or upon resignation from employment as a judicial assistant to a Justice of the United States Supreme Court, Article III Judge or United States Magistrate Judge.
-Associate membership is available to judicial assistants to members of the judiciary other than United States Supreme Court Justices, Article III Judges or United States Magistrate Judges.
-This generally constitutes judicial assistants to U.S. Bankruptcy Judges, federal Administrative Law Judges, Judges of the U.S. Court of Federal Claims, U.S. Court of Appeals for Veterans Claims, U.S. Court of Appeals for the Armed Forces and U.S. Tax Court.
+In the absence of a person in chambers hired under that title, any individual who performs the essential job duties of a judicial assistant, such as paralegal, courtroom deputy or law clerk, shall be encompassed by the term "judicial assistant' and be available for membership.
+Sustaining membership is available after retirement or upon resignation from employment, in good standing, as a judicial assistant.
+Associate membership carries all privileges of membership except those of voting or holding office and is generally available to judicial assistants to U.S. Bankruptcy Judges, federal Administrative Law Judges, Judges of the U.S. Court of Federal Claims, U.S. Court of Appeals for Veterans Claims, U.S. Court of Appeals for the Armed Forces and U.S. Tax Court.

 FJAA's By-Laws provide for the annual election of a President, President-Elect, Vice-President, Secretary, and Treasurer.
 Additionally, a representative from each circuit is elected annually.
 The Association has the following standing committees: Audit, Budget & Finance, By-Laws, Legislative, Long-Range Planning, Membership, Nominations & Elections, Ways & Means, Public Relations/Newsletter, Professional Development & Continuing Education, History & Archives, and Annual Conference.

 FJAA sponsors an annual conference held in various locations throughout the United States.
 These conferences are a mixture of business, learning, fun and fellowship.